gaambo/_g-wp-theme/README.md

 # \_g WordPress Theme

-A boilerplate theme based on [Timber](https://github.com/timber/timber) making usage of [Gulp](http://gulpjs.com/) with [LibSass](http://sass-lang.com/), [Babel](https://babeljs.io/), [PostCSS](https://github.com/postcss/postcss), [BrowserSync](https://www.browsersync.io/) etc. Perfect for custom developed themes and working with [Advanced Custom Fields](https://www.advancedcustomfields.com/).
+A boilerplate theme based on [Timber](https://github.com/timber/timber) making usage of [Gulp](http://gulpjs.com/) with [LibSass](http://sass-lang.com/), [Babel](https://babeljs.io/), [PostCSS](https://github.com/postcss/postcss) etc. Perfect for custom developed themes and working with [Advanced Custom Fields](https://www.advancedcustomfields.com/).

-This boilerplate is also used in my [UnderscoreG WP](https://github.com/gaambo/underscoreg-wp) and [Cobblestone](https://github.com/gaambo/cobblestone-wp) boilerplates.
+This boilerplate is also used in my [Vanilla WP](https://github.com/gaambo/vanilla-wp) boilerplate.
 You can find more information there.

 ## Installation